 Read Dr Oliver Duke-Williams’ academic profile.

-Dr Nik Lomax is Associate Professor of Data Analytics for Population Research at the University of Leeds and a fellow at the Alan Turing Institute for data science and artificial intelligence.
-His research includes the estimation and projection of ethnic group populations, modelling of migration, and the use of consumer data in demographic research.
+Nik Lomax is Professor of Population Geography at the University of Leeds and a fellow at the Alan Turing Institute for data science and artificial intelligence.
+His research includes the estimation and projection of ethnic group populations, small area projections, modelling of migration, and the use of consumer data in demographic research.
 Nik is co-director of the Consumer Data Research Centre.

 David Martin is Professor of Geography at the University of Southampton.
 His research concerns many aspects of spatial population modelling and led to the current system of census output areas and workplace zones used by the Office for National Statistics.
 He has previously served as a member of the Economic and Social Research Council and led its Census Programme, and is currently a deputy director of the UK Data Service.